40th Airlift Squadron: Desert Shield/Desert Storm

 On 2 August 1990, the 40th placed its crews on alert.
 Iraq had just invaded Kuwait, one of the United States' strongest allies in the Middle East.
 Six days later, the squadron launched all sixteen airplanes, and every member of the squadron to the Middle East.
 On 9 August, the squadron landed at Masirah Air Base, Oman.
 Seventeen hours later the squadron launched its first mission in support of the American build up.
 For the first few weeks the squadron flew up to twenty-hour days carrying cargo throughout the Arabian Peninsula, living out of tents on the barren island of Masirah, known to the squadron as Moon Island.
-While the living conditions were miserable, and the missions long and tiring, the squadron never gave up.
-Everyone pulled together and achieved one great milestone after another making the C-130 the backbone of the war effort.
-Without it, the war could never have happened.
-While cargo poured into the theater by way of strategic air and sealift, it took the C-130 to distribute it to the troops.
-In January, the 40th took part in one of the great deceptions in military history.
-While the fighters and bombers distracted the Iraqis, the squadron's C-130s carried the 82nd Airborne Division from northeast Saudi Arabia across the Iraqi front line to land the soldiers in the northwest corner of Saudi Arabia.
-All of these mission were flown under strict radio silence, with no navigational aids.
-Aircraft flew along corridors, often with little or no visibility at the same altitude as other aircraft flying the return route.
-When the ground war began in February, the Iraqis found a division on their western flank they thought was in front of them.
-If not for the 40th, and the other C-130 squadrons, it could not have been done.
+While cargo poured into the theater by way of sea and air ports, the C-130 distributed supplies to the troops.
+In January, the 40th squadron's C-130s carried the 82nd Airborne Division from northeast Saudi Arabia across the Iraqi front line to land the soldiers in the northwest corner of Saudi Arabia.
+All of these mission were flown under strict radio silence with no navigational aids, while the fighters and bombers distracted the Iraqi forces.
+The aircraft flew along corridors, often with little or no visibility at the same altitude as other aircraft flying the return route.
+When the ground war began in February, the Iraqi forces were surprised by the division on their western flank that had been deposited by the 40th and the other C-130 squadrons.